Henderson County fire officials shut down portion of Wilson Lane - NewsBreak

 14news.com

-GREENVILLE, Ky.
-(WFIE) - Greenville Fire Department is investigating a fire they say happened late Saturday night.
-Fire officials say that happened just before midnight at the intersection of Wilson Street and Cherry Street.
-According to a social media post, a passerby noticed smoke coming from the roof of the...
+The Greenville Fire Department is investigating a house fire that happened at the intersection of Wilson Street and North Cherry Street in Greenville, Kentucky.
+The fire department says just before midnight on Saturday, they received a 911 call from a passerby who noticed smoke from the roof.
+Firefighters arrived at...

 Closures announced for State Road 62 in Posey County